nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ##### Design Considerations for Deleting Existing Workout
 ###### Rewrite All Workout To File
-Currently, the WerkIt! program will rewrite all workout to the resource file, `resource.txt`, when the delete workout function is executed.
+Currently, the WerkIt! program will rewrite all workout to the resource file, `workouts.txt`, when the delete workout function is executed.
 Such implementation may have performance issues as the program needs to rewrite the whole file with the modified workout list whenever a workout is deleted in the application.
 <br><br>